 Ant Weight Competition

-Competitors have the opportunity to participate in an Ant Weight Combat Robotics Competition!
-Those participating in the program will receive an Ant Weight kit (detailed below) and gain access to The Hive for use once a week on Tuesday evenings from 6-8PM.
+Competitors have the opportunity to participate in an Plastic Ant Weight Combat Robotics Competition!
+Those participating in the program will receive an Ant Weight kit (detailed below) and gain access to The Hive for use once a week on Wednesday evenings from 6-8PM.

 Program Mentors will be on hand to provide guidance, technical direction, and tool/machine training during our Combat Robotics meetings.
+Two times throughout the program, competitors will scrimmage with the other program participants to test their robots in combat.
+After each of these scrimmages, participants will be able to modify and improve their robots.
 The season ends with a culminating Combat event where everyone will compete to claim the Tiny Nut!

 Competitors must be 11 years or older to participate in the Combat Robotics Program.